ropensci/roweb3/content/blog/2024-02-13-intro-champions-2024/index.md

 description:
 ---

-The rOpenSci Champions Program start this 2024 with a new cohort of champions.
-We are pleased to introduce you to our champions and their projects.
+The rOpenSci Champions Program starts this 2024 with a new cohort of Champions.
+We are pleased to introduce you to our Champions and their projects!

 ## Ezekiel Adebayo Ogundepo